The Farmer’s Dog Review: Is It Worth It?

 |Shipping Information||Meals are shipped and billed every two to twelve weeks after a two-week taste trial, can be paused or canceled at any time.||All purchases require signing up for an auto-renewing subscription.
 It’s possible to pause or cancel at any time.||Free shipping, deliveries sent out Monday to ensure a Wednesday or Thursday delivery.||Two-week auto-delivery that can be canceled at any time.|

-As this chart should make clear, the cost for feeding your pet will vary considerably depending on his or her size and the brand you choose.
+As you can see, the cost for feeding your pet will vary considerably depending on his or her size and the brand you choose.

 Spot and Tango appear to be the most affordable option we looked at, and it wins points from us by offering a “topper plan” that lets you buy smaller amounts of fresh food to incorporate their food into your pet’s standard meals and keep costs down.